 PL1 and PL2 Levels Set to Too Low

-Intel makes mentions of two different powers that you can set for your CPU:
+Intel makes mentions two different powers that you can set for your CPU:

-- PL1: Power for for Turbo Boost Power Max (Ideally should match the TDP of your CPU)
+- PL1: Power for Turbo Boost Power Max (Ideally, should match the TDP of your CPU)

-- PL2: Power Limit for Turbo Boost Short Power Max (Ideally should be higher than the TDP).
+- PL2: Power Limit for Turbo Boost Short Power Max (Ideally, it should be higher than the TDP).

-The Turbo Boost Short Power Max (PL2) essentially defines the maximum turbo boost frequency that the CPU is allowed to achieve.
+The Turbo Boost Short Power Max (PL2) defines the maximum turbo boost frequency the CPU can achieve.

-The higher the PL2 rating, the higher the clockspeed the CPU can achieve (higher the power, higher the clockspeed).
+The higher the PL2 rating, the higher the CPU’s clock speed.
+(The higher the power, the higher the clock speed).

-Turbo Boost Power Time Window defines for how long the CPU is allowed to run at boost frequency.
+Turbo Boost Power Time Window defines how long the CPU can run at boost frequency.

-There has to be a reasonable limit because running for along time on boost can give you opposite results.
-Why? because running on boost can overheat your CPU and the VRMs, thus resulting in Thermal and VRM throttling.
+There has to be a reasonable limit because running for a long time on boost can give you opposite results.
+Why?
+Because running on an increase can overheat your CPU and the VRMs, thus resulting in Thermal and VRM throttling.

-If you often experience Power Limit Throttling i.e if the Power Limit Throttling indicator in Intel XTU turn to “Yes” often, then you can experiment with PL1 and PL2 Power Levels.
+If you often experience Power Limit Throttling, i.e., if the Power Limit Throttling indicator in Intel XTU turns to “Yes” constantly, then you can experiment with PL1 and PL2 Power Levels.

-However, make sure you have adequate cooling provided to avoid seeing negative results.
+However, ensure adequate cooling is provided to avoid negative results.

 Power Limit Throttling Due to Undervoltage

-If you have deliberately set the maximum voltage of the CPU through BIOS or through a utility, then that would naturally lead to CPU throttling due to power limit.
+Deliberately setting the CPU’s maximum voltage through BIOS or a utility would naturally lead to CPU throttling due to the power limit.

-Lower the voltage, lower is the clock speed and in turn, lower is the heat generated.
+The lower the voltage, the lower the clock speed, and the lower the heat generated.

 What is Current Limit Throttling?